-An iconic art installation in central Geneva offering doses of the air in five different locations was launched today in Geneva, a day ahead of the first World Health Organization conference on Air Pollution and Health.
+An iconic art installation in central Geneva offering doses of the air in five different locations was launched today in Geneva, a day ahead of the first World Health Organization Global Conference on Air Pollution and Health.

 Pollution Pods, by artist Michael Pimsky, has travelled from its first home in Somerset Place in London to central Geneva to give conference attendees and the public an immersive experience of simply breathing in New Delhi, Beijing, London, Sao Paulo, and the pristine Tautra island of Norway.

 The artist describes it as, “a sort of wine tasting experience, rather than a comparison (between cities)”.

 “I would like that when you come, you spend 20 to 25 minutes in each pod,” he suggests.

 The smog in the New Delhi dome most visibly engulfs its occupants, but all pods have an individual character– each is based on a distinct scent that was designed to closely mimic that city’s air, such as diesel emissions in London and emissions from combusting ethanol in Sao Paulo, for example.